-For the advantage of this work, it adopt deep features rather than shallow low-level features which can obtain more powerful feature representation than previous works.
-In addition, it also process the human image from the perspective of local patches and global image, which can mining more detailed information than those works who only consider whole image.
-These two points all improve the person attributes recognition significantly.
-However, we think the following issues may limit the final performance in their procedure: 1). the parts localization, i.e. the accuracy of poselets, which maybe the bottleneck of their results; 2). they do not use an end-to-end learning framework for the learning of deep features; 3). their poselet also contain background information, which may also influence the feature representation.
+The advantage of this work, it adopts deep features rather than shallow low-level features which can obtain more powerful feature representation than previous works.
+In addition, it also processes the human image from the perspective of local patches and global images, which can mine more detailed information than those works that only consider the whole image.
+These two points all improve the person's attribute recognition significantly.
+However, we think the following issues may limit the final performance of their procedure: 1). the parts localization, i.e. the accuracy of poselets, which may be the bottleneck of their results; 2). they do not use an end-to-end learning framework for the learning of deep features; 3).
+Their poselet also contains background information, which may also influence the feature representation.